Salman Khan: 2000–2009: Sporadic success and career setbacks

-Khan started 2007 with the ensemble film Salaam-e-Ishq.
-He appeared in the Hollywood movie, Marigold opposite American actress Ali Larter.
+Khan started 2007 with the ensemble film Salaam-e-Ishq which was termed as an "Average Grosser All Over".
+He appeared in the Hollywood movie Marigold, opposite American actress Ali Larter.
 The film told the love story of an Indian man and an American woman.

 Khan hosted the second season of the game show 10 Ka Dum during 2009.
 According to a 2008 report from Biz Asia UK, the show earned enough target rating points (TRPs) for Sony Entertainment Television to regain its third position in the Indian television ratings.

 He appeared in Wanted (a remake of 2006 Telugu super hit film Pokiri), directed by choreographer turned director Prabhu Deva.
 The film received mixed reviews.
-Taran Adarsh from Bollywood Hungama rated it 4 of 5 stars noting, "WANTED rides on Salman Khan's star power.
-He may not be the best actor in town, but in a film like WANTED, in a role that seems like an extension of his personality, you can't think of anyone else enacting this role with flourish."
+Taran Adarsh from Bollywood Hungama rated it 4 of 5 stars noting, "Wanted rides on Salman Khan's star power.
+He may not be the best actor in town, but in a film like Wanted, in a role that seems like an extension of his personality, you can't think of anyone else enacting this role with flourish."
 Raja Sen from Rediff gave a rating of 2/5 and said, "The writing is both amateurish and crass, while the songs are plain hideous...Khan might be having fun, but the fact a film like Wanted underscores is how badly Bollywood needs a breed of younger leading men.
 And how the existing lot need roles that fit."
 He appeared in two other films that year, Main Aurr Mrs Khanna and London Dreams.